Skip to main content

 Where Schaltwerk Stores Data

-Location: ~/Library/Application Support/schaltwerk/settings.jsonStores agent binaries, CLI args, and personal defaults
+macOS: ~/Library/Application Support/schaltwerk/settings.jsonWindows: %APPDATA%\schaltwerk\settings.jsonLinux: ~/.config/schaltwerk/settings.jsonStores agent binaries, CLI args, and personal defaults

-Location: ~/Library/Application Support/schaltwerk/<project-name>/database.dbStores sessions, specs, and project-level environment variables
+macOS: ~/Library/Application Support/schaltwerk/<project-name>/database.dbWindows: %APPDATA%\schaltwerk\<project-name>\database.dbLinux: ~/.local/share/schaltwerk/<project-name>/database.dbStores sessions, specs, and project-level environment variables

-Location: ~/Library/Application Support/schaltwerk/logs/Development builds: Keep 3 days of logs (cleaned on startup)Production builds: File logging disabled by default.
+macOS: ~/Library/Application Support/schaltwerk/logs/Windows: %APPDATA%\schaltwerk\logs\Linux: ~/.local/share/schaltwerk/logs/Development builds: Keep 3 days of logs (cleaned on startup)Production builds: File logging disabled by default.
 Enable with:

 SCHALTWERK_ENABLE_LOGS=1 open /Applications/Schaltwerk.app